 Search engine optimization algorithms are based on mathematical algorithms.
 If you understand the ranking factors and apply advanced SEO techniques, you can use them to your own advantage.
 Google is smart, but ultimately, Google is just using math.
 Great content is…great, but Google can’t tell the difference between great and poor, so it uses math to get as close as possible.

 The Flaws of the Algorithm

-As smart as search engine algorithms are nowadays, it’s important to know that they still have their limitations that you need to work through.
+As smart as search engine algorithms are nowadays, it’s important to know that they still have the limitations that you need to work through.

 They don’t “see” web pages the same way we do, and it’s this difference between human and machine that is the reason that SEO even exists in the first place—we do search engine optimization because it helps make our content readable to search engine bots.

 One of the biggest weaknesses of current search engine algorithms is that they can’t understand non-text elements.
 Google can’t actually read pictures, illustrations, or videos unless they have alt text, meta information, or surrounding contextual information.

 Another weakness is that the algorithm can be manipulated.
 Ideally, the highest quality content and the most relevant results would rank the highest, but that isn’t always the case.

 Take the recent Google 30-day ‘Rank or Go Home’ SEO challenge held in the Facebook group, SEO Signals.
 Entrants competed to get the best ranking for the term “rhinoplasty Plano”.
 The first result was a minimalist site with relatively poor-quality content.
 The second result was a website entirely in Latin, except for a few strategically-placed keywords.

 The Facebook Group ‘SEO Signals’ has a range of members ranging from SEO beginners to advanced SEO experts.